ntader/MasterEquationSheet/README.md

 * I made it because I got tired of having to look across multiple equation sheets online.
 Hopefully this will help future students, as I wish I had something like this my first 2 years of school.

-**How long did this take?**
-* It took a month or two to gather all the equations for classes from past professors and teachers, but in total no more than 20 hours.

 **What else is going to be added to the sheet?**